 But lavender itself has several shades that go along very well with other colors, primarily white and grey, and with each other.

-Lavender Blush is the lightest shade on the card, pale and with a pinkish hue, it has more way more white than purple.
+Lavender Blush is the lightest shade on the card, pale and with a pinkish hue, it has way more white than purple.
 It can be used as a substitute for white, all the while adding that subtle color to your palette.
 It also adds more volume to a dining table, for the same reasons white would be substituted elsewhere.

 It contrasts well with chairs for the set that display a stronger shade of lavender, like Languid.
-The latter tone is developed using a system designed in 1948 called Plochere Color System, a technique popular with interior designers.
+The latter tone is developed using a system designed in 1948 called the Plochere Color System, a technique popular with interior designers.

-For your walls, especially if you’re going for a single colored wall display, Wisteria is the shade of choice.
-Bold and attention seeking, it dominates the spectrum of any room, more so if other walls around it are of lighter tones.
-A Wisteria colored wall also gives you the option to dictate the hierarchy of shades in your room, wherein it is the strongest of the lot.
+For your walls, especially if you’re going for a single-colored wall display, Wisteria is the shade of choice.
+Bold and attention-seeking, it dominates the spectrum of any room, more so if other walls around it are of lighter tones.
+A Wisteria-colored wall also gives you the option to dictate the hierarchy of shades in your room, wherein it is the strongest of the lot.

-Types of lavender combos
+Types of Lavender Combos

-Lavender Floral, the color with the same shade of the flower, and Amethyst are two contestants for Wisteria in the hotter range of the shade card and can substitute it seamlessly as the primary color in your scheme.
+Lavender Floral, the color with the same shade as the flower, and Amethyst are two contestants for Wisteria in the hotter range of the shade card and can substitute it seamlessly as the primary color in your scheme.

 Heliotrope, a bright shade, and Lavender pink are beautiful options for pillow covers, quilt covers, and curtains.
 Lavender blue, also known as Periwinkle, is a lovely shade for the couch and cushions.
 It also is used as a wall or ceiling color.

-Before we venture into the darker spectrum, English Lavender is a sufficiently medium-toned shade that goes perfectly for just about anything cloth based.
+Before we venture into the darker spectrum, English Lavender is a sufficiently medium-toned shade that goes perfectly for just about anything cloth-based.

 Flaunting the color gray in its name, lavender gray is one of the original four derivations of the color lavender and has a bluish-gray paleness to it.
 It has a metallic appeal and can be used as a substitute for gray and silver.